JG1VPP/MuTabNet/README.md

 ## Requirements

-We recommend that you use at least four V100 32GB GPUs or two A100 80GB GPU.
+We recommend that you use at least four NVIDIA V100 32GB GPUs.

 ## License

 This project is licensed under the MIT License.
-See LICENSE for more details.
+See [LICENSE](LICENSE) for more details.

 ## Citation